sveltinio/components-library/packages/essentials/src/lib/components/link/README.md

 # Link

-The `Link` component defines a hyperlink used to link an internal or external resource.
+The `Link` is an accessible Svelte component implementing the [WAI-ARIA Link Pattern].
+It provides an interactive reference to an internal or external resource.
 It accepts and render any child component using the **Svelte slot**.

 ## Examples